 You will develop skills in both traditional and emerging areas of dietetic practice, learning to work with a range of evolving food and health management strategies.

-Units cover a range of innovative topics including entrepreneurship, leadership and business, sports nutrition, and paediatric nutrition.
+Units cover a range of innovative topics including entrepreneurship, leadership and business, sports nutrition, and pediatric nutrition.

-The course includes face-to-face lectures and tutorials, seminars, theoretical and practical coursework, kitchen workshops, online learning, and professional placement.
+The course includes face-to-face classes and tutorials, seminars, theoretical and practical coursework, kitchen workshops, online learning, and professional placement.

 Every international student application is considered for a scholarship

 Whether you’re living in Australia or overseas, you’re automatically considered for a scholarship of up to 20% off your course fees.
 Please check our updated entry requirements.